Data Warehouse (eData)

 Administrative data captured and maintained at Iowa State University are a valuable university resource.
-The ISU eData warehouse contains integrated data from multiple operational areas to support institutional research, business analysis, reporting, budget planning, personnel planning, and decision-making.
+The Iowa State eData warehouse contains integrated data from multiple operational areas to support institutional research, business analysis, reporting, budget planning, personnel planning, and decision-making.

-The purpose of this policy is to establish uniform data management standards and to identify the shared responsibilities for assuring that the eData warehouse provides security, protects privacy and has integrity while it efficiently and effectively serves the needs of Iowa State University.
+The purpose of this policy is to establish uniform data management standards, and to identify the shared responsibilities assuring the eData warehouse provides security, protects privacy, and has integrity while efficiently and effectively serving the needs of Iowa State University.

 Access to administrative information will be provided to employees for the support of university functions.
 The breadth and depth of access is determined by the role of the individual and may be contingent upon training about applicable data policies and responsibilities.
 Security and privacy will be prioritized over access.